Thursday, 2 February 2017

 Upon listening to this particular podcast, one of the survivors discusses in detail her specific stroke's symptoms and you may have realised (as you're obsessed with me!) that they are similar to what I too experienced when Stroke 1 hit, so it is no surprise to discover she too acquired brain damage in the occipital lobe

 Engrossing yourself in the range of stroke symptoms may help make you not only an asset in a stroke emergency for yourself, but also in such brain 'blows' of others as well.
-Additionally, Fear Of Second Stroke also shines a light on anxiety post stroke - a devastating and debilitating (+ commoneffect that needs to be nurtured and understood in greater depth by society as it is not out of the ordinary with two-thirds of survivors (the majority) suffering from such.
+Additionally, Fear of Second Stroke also shines a light on anxiety post stroke - a devastating and debilitating (+ commoneffect that needs to be nurtured and understood in greater depth by society as it is not out of the ordinary with two-thirds of survivors (the majority) suffering from such.

-Stroke sufferers include renowned entertainers (as shown above) such as acclaimed British author Charles Dickens, Hollywood actress Sharon Stone (<<who openly admits young lads still throw themselves at her #strokesgettheblokes) and Britain's BBC political editor, Andrew Marr - the list certainly goes on for this equal opportunist style brain attack.
+Above: The smorgasbord of stroke sufferers include entertainers such as acclaimed author Charles Dickens, Hollywood actress, Sharon Stone (<<who openly admits young lads still throw themselves at her #strokesgettheblokes) and Britain's BBC political editor, Andrew Marr - the list certainly goes on for this equal-opportunistic brain attack.

-As others who have experienced a serious illness in their lives with such eminent, ongoing suffering over many years - including fellow young stroke survivor, Hollywood actor, Sharon Stone (whose own fierce stroke, which hit Stone whilst in her 40s back in 2001, left her unable to walktalk + read for two years post <<her entire career's requirements in a nutshell) - healing (rather than recovery as I'll never fully recover my former self, yet the strokes' scars/effects will gradually lessen) takes timededication and immense patienceThe strokes struck at one's typical prime time of mid-twenties when I was considered low risk of stroke and I am now in my 30s (+growing!) still living this stagnate existence that chose me, similar to that of a senior citizen (but without the pride and satisfaction of a substantial life lived and achieved in retrospect that comes with living a long, fruitful life), in a regional town (tens of thousands of kilometres away from where I lived when strokes struck) with some of my family (without whom, I'd surely have been sent to a confronting aged-and/or-severely-unwell-people-prevalent nursing home initially so I do adore them and shower the supernovas with my renowned repertoire of clever jokes to show my sincere appreciation daily - you're welcome, dear fam-bam!), requiring almost full-time assistance (significant progress from the early days post Stroke 2 when I required around-the-clock care).
+As others who have experienced a serious illness in their lives with such eminent, ongoing suffering over many years - including fellow young stroke survivor, Hollywood actor, Sharon Stone (who had one fierce stroke during her prime 40s, striking in 2001, leaving her unable to walktalk + read for two years post <<her entire career's main requirements in a nutshell) - healing (rather than 'recovery' as I'll never fully 'recover' my former self, yet the strokes' effects will gradually lessen) takes timededication & immense patience.
+Unfortunately, the strokes struck at one's typical prime time of mid-twenties when I was considered low risk of stroke & I am now in my 30s (+growing!) still living this stagnate existence that chose me, similar to that of a senior citizen (but without the pride + satisfaction of a substantial life lived & achieved in retrospect that comes with having lived a long, fruitful life), in a regional town (tens of thousands of kilometres away from where I lived when strokes struck) with some of my family (without whom, I'd surely have been sent to a confronting aged-and/or-severely-unwell-people-prevalent nursing home initially so I do greatly appreciate + adore them and shower the supernovas with my renowned repertoire of clever jokes to show my sincere appreciation daily - you're welcome, dear fam-bam!), requiring almost full-time assistance (significant progress from the early days post Stroke 2 when I required around-the-clock care).
 We are all hoping (<<although such certainly is an understatement) I can have a true, fulfilling life again, yet I unfortunately do not (at present time) have any direct + assertive power of my own (can you even imagine what that's truly like to wake up in your peak 20s with this sudden shock loss and absolutely no power to change the situation - indefinitely?!) to reach my desired (once-were-simple) goals in life.
-The majority of my peers have not and cannot grasp what I am going through.
-Despite some (uneducated) souls thinking you're ultimately and always responsible for your brain attacks (actually in fact you're not always <<link evidence), end of story, various competent medical specialists have stated in the curious case of Kitty Kat, I did not directly cause my strokes and like 20% of stroke sufferers, the particular strokes I experienced could not have been prevented - they can and do happen to anyone (people proclaiming they are 'super fit' and/or 'young' so can't possibly have a stroke are a few of the biggest and most concerning misconceptions).
-Patience certainly is a virtue (and far easier to proclaim than to have successfully executed when demanded of you) that I am passionately honing in on now during this prolonged rehabilitation journey despite once being considered anything but patient.
+Realistically, the majority of my peers have not and cannot accurately grasp just what I am going through.
+Despite some (uneducated) souls thinking you're ultimately and always responsible for your brain attacks (actually in fact you're not always <<link evidence), end of story, various competent medical specialists have instead stated in the curious case of Kitty Kat, I did not directly cause the debilitating strokes & like a considerable 20% of stroke sufferers, the particular strokes I experienced could not have been prevented - they can and do happen to anyone (people proclaiming they are 'super fit' and/or 'young' so can't possibly have a stroke are a few of the biggest & most-concerning misconceptions).
+Patience certainly is a virtue (& far easier to proclaim than to have successfully executed when demanded of you) that I am passionately honing in on now during this prolonged rehabilitation journey despite once being considered anything but patient.
 You can't even make this sort of compelling story up!

-Reflection has been essential in maintaining a healthy perspective so let's look back and admire the spectacular Kitty Stroke Rehabilitation View - ah how's the serenity?
+Reflection has been essential in maintaining a healthy perspective so let's look back and admire the spectacular Kitty-stroke-rehabilitation view - ah how's the serenity?

-In the enlightening article, Stone discusses feeling like she was dying for an extended period of time (we're talking years) - an awful + lingering secondary effect of stroke, that I too have experienced all whilst in my 20s (imagine that!) - and also an overwhelming sense of losing her identity (what's our purpose now?!) which was an intense aspect of stroke rehabilitation and brain damage that many young people surrounding stroke survivors don't seem to grasp nor nurture.
+In the enlightening article, Stone discusses feeling like she was dying for an extended period of time (we're talking years) - a confronting + lingering secondary effect of stroke, that I too have experienced all whilst in my 20s (imagine that!) - and also an overwhelming sense of losing her identity (what's our purpose now?!) which was an intense aspect of stroke rehabilitation and brain damage that many young people surrounding stroke survivors don't seem to grasp nor nurture.

-Stone - whose son, Laird (#namegoals, below), was also temporarily taken away from her after she suffered her stroke - has slowly, but surely, rebuilt after 2001's fire in the brain.
+Stone - whose son, Laird (#namegoals, below), was also (temporarily) taken away from her after she suffered her stroke - has slowly, but surely, rebuilt after 2001's fire in the brain.

 “And when I got down to it, it’s like being a phoenix.
 I was burned to the ground.
 Because everything I had been before, I thought, ‘I’m not any of those things anymore.'"